 But with so much myth, propaganda, and rumor having been spread since the three men were jailed in 1994 it's easy to forget exactly why they were convicted in the first place.
 The films and the innocence campaigners have done such a good job of editing out many of the inconvenient facts and evidence that many are unaware that a solid case exists against the men at all.

 Could it be those original detectives and prosecutors, most of whom maintain the men are guilty, were right after all?
-To understand why Hollywood may have made a terrible mistake in their advocacy of the West Memphis Three, we must travel back to a nightmare day in 1993, when this terrible story begins.
+To understand why Hollywood may have made a grave mistake in their advocacy of the West Memphis Three, we must travel back to a nightmare day in 1993, when this terrible story begins.

 Police in the small Arkansas city of West Memphis were first alerted that something was wrong on the night of May 5th 1993.
 The parents of three local boys had reported their sons, 8-year-olds Steve Branch, Michael Moore and Christopher Byers, missing.
 A small search was conducted in the surrounding area but no trace of the children was found.